nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list musicians
-2. BandConnect+ shows a list of musicians
+2. BandConnect++ shows a list of musicians
 3. User tags a specific musician with the instrument they play
-4. BandConnect+ tags the musician appropriately
+4. BandConnect++ tags the musician appropriately

     Use case ends.